ideyedi/ideyedi/README.md

 -->

 I'm a Software engineer at Aimmo and
-receivce Master degree of Artificial intelligence system from Hanyang university
+receivce master's degree of Artificial intelligence system from Hanyang university
-Previously, I worked as a network and embedded software developer at ubiquoss.
+Previously, I worked at ubiquoss as a network and embedded software developer and WeMakePrice as an SRE Developer.

 My research interests include:
 - Backend, SRE